itsvelle/simple-stable-diffusion-web-ui/README.md

 ## Notes

-- If you add new model files while the server is running, restart to refresh dropdowns.
 - If you get out-of-memory errors, reduce resolution, steps, number of images, or use fewer LoRAs.

 ## Generation history (SQLite)